Ferlach Reservoir

 Through the valley of the reservoirs

-There are good entry points at both ends of the reservoir and at the two small ports.
+There are good water accesses at both ends of the reservoir and at the two small ports.
 Since we are approaching the lake from the west, we opt for the sympathetic boat harbor of St. Johann, about 2.5 km east of the Feistritz-Ludmannsdorf weir.
-The gravel road there is a bit bumpy and can only be driven on at walking pace, but the entrance to the water here is beautiful.
-The water on the shore is emerald green and around us the first fishing boats are already cavorting in the distance.
+The gravel road there is a bit bumpy and can only be driven on at walking pace, but the access to the water is beautiful.
+The emerald green water on the shore is highly inviting, and around us the first fishing boats are already cavorting in the distance.

 You step flat into the water and first let your gaze wander over the reservoir.
-From here we have a circuit ahead of us and we decide to paddle left to the weir first, because we expect to find an increasing river speed on the way there.
+From here we have a smooth circuit ahead of us, and we decide to paddle left to the weir first, because we expect to find an increasing river speed on the way there.
 We would rather get this over with now than at the end of the tour.
-This expectation is not fulfilled and the whole way towards Feistritz im Rosental (not to be confused with Feistritz an der Drau - a different village upstream) feels like standing water.
+This expectation is not fulfilled, and the whole way towards the wier feels like standing water.

 We start along the north bank and enjoy the wonderful autumn colors in cloudless weather.
 Although it is now a bit cooler in October mornings, this day then develops to be like spring, so that we will be glad to wear airy clothing.

-From here we head back to the harbor and then on to the bridge of the Loiblpass road, about 6.5 km east of here.
+From here we head back to the harbor and then on to the bridge of the Loiblpass Road, about 6.5 km east of here.
 Of course, the water runs a little faster directly under the weir than in the large basin of the reservoir, but the difference is hardly noticeable.
-We cover the 2.5 km back down to the harbor a few minutes faster than it took us coming here to the weir.
-After the boat harbor we are already in the main basin of the reservoir and the field of vision widens.
+We cover the 2.5 km back down to the harbor only a few minutes faster than it took us coming here.
+Paddling past the boat harbor, we are already in the main basin of the reservoir and the field of vision widens.

-You can't see as far as the two bridges near Unterschloßberg, because we still have to paddle around a slight right-hand bend.
-What you can clearly see is the completely undeveloped north bank of the reservoir with its striking rocks in the middle.
-Nevertheless, the hills are criss-crossed by forest roads and you can discover a few domiciles at the top.
-Especially along the southern shore you can paddle over enchanting shoals with endless carpets of underwater plants.
+We can't see as far as the two bridges near Unterschloßberg yet, because we still have to paddle around a slight right-hand bend.
+What we can clearly see is the completely undeveloped north bank of the reservoir with its striking rocks in the middle.
+Nevertheless, the hills are crisscrossed by forest roads and we discover a few domiciles at the top.
+Especially along the southern shore, one can paddle over enchanting shoals with endless carpets of underwater plants.

 The water goes crazy with colors, smoothly changing between different shades of green and blue, while some plants give the impression that they are covering rocks with moss.
-But unlike, for example, the river sections in the Maribor area (Slovenia), you can confidently paddle deep here without ever hitting rocks.
-One might think that the Drau cultivates its own underwater forests here.
+But unlike, for example, some river sections in the Maribor area (Slovenia), you can confidently paddle deep here without ever hitting rocks with your paddle blade.
+Looking at the water plants one might think that the Drava cultivates its own underwater forests here.

 No matter if you stand here in the area of the railway bridge on land or on your SUP, you now have a good view up to Hollenburg Castle, which was probably built around the year 1100.
 In addition, the Loiblpass Road with its curve sloping down to the water is a brilliant photo motif.